fabfreund/mmc_R_gendiv/distpaper_res/README.md

-Currently: The folder contains sample code needed to replicate our analysis from 'Distinguishing coalescent models - which statistics matter most?'
+# R code to replicate results in 'Distinguishing coalescent models - which statistics matter most?'

 IN "BETA TESTING", comments very welcome!